 At an event, completion of these tasks is typically guided and directed.
 There may be digital or physical signage, interactive touchscreens, printed materials or a machine in action to watch.

 Usually someone there to guide, a willing and friendly member of staff ready to help a customer understand their requirements and direct accordingly.

 Your physical exhibition space is a cleverly designed environment that guides customers exactly to the right piece of information (completing their tasks) with a clear follow up lead system (your business goals).

 An important part of the exhibition for your customers’ experience is the ability to network.
 This is enhanced in the virtual sphere.
 Data driven, it allows your customers to connect and chat according to interests.

-Marketing suites or demonstration spaces
+Marketing suites or customer centres

 They are areas which have a fixed purpose and clear business goals.
 They are designed to educate the customer on one or many areas, show an insight ‘behind the scenes’ or to provide them with a demonstration on how a product works.
 There are usually several pre-determined narratives, stories and demonstrations that will be shown to the customer.

 For a customer, the typical tasks might be to: